Twprcntmlk/Twprcntmlk.github.io/_projects/Project0.md

 You can also add blockquotes, which are shown at a larger width to help break up the layout and draw attention to key parts of your content:

-> “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it’s worth it in the end because once you get there, you can move mountains.”

 The theme also supports markdown tables: